ccarabine/Churchbarn-holiday-let/README.md

 ![Navbar on all small device](assets/uxd/navbar-smalldevice.PNG)

-## The Footer
+## Footer
 * The footer is at the bottom of the page, consistent with industry standard.
 * On desktops and tablets – the footer will be in three sections with social media links on the left, address in the centre and contact details on the right.
-* On mobile devices they will the social media links/address/contact details stack on top of each other.
+* On mobile devices - the social media links/address/contact details will stack on top of each other.
 * Social media links will open in a separate page.
 * The email address when clicked will open the email browser
 * Feedback – When the cursor hovers over social media symbols, the symbols will highlight in the hover colour(var).